 What you eat is the primary regulator of body fat.
 Even elite athletes who exercise at the highest levels on earth can remain fat.
 A great example is Monica Seles, the tennis star who wrote a book about her struggle with binge eating while she was training for many hours every day.

-5. Stress can stall your weight loss
+Lack of sleep can stall your weight loss

 Make sleeping 7 or more hours a night a priority.
 Sleep deprivation can cause weight gain by skewing levels of the hormones, leptin, and Ghrelin in the brain and body.
 This can skew appetite regulation leading to more natural weight gain.